sindhu-rkreddy/Email_classification/README.md

 ### Email Classification:

+### Feature Extraction
-### Feature Extraction: Uses a TF-IDF Vectorizer to transform text into numerical features, capturing word importance.
+Uses a TF-IDF Vectorizer to transform text into numerical features, capturing word importance.

+### Classifier
-### Classifier: Employs a supervised machine learning classifier (e.g., Logistic Regression or similar scikit-learn model, based on your training choice) trained on categorized email datasets.
+Employs a supervised machine learning classifier (e.g., Logistic Regression or similar scikit-learn model, based on your training choice) trained on categorized email datasets.

-### PII Detection:
+### PII Detection

+### Library Used
-### Library Used: Utilizes the spaCy library.
+Utilizes the spaCy library.

+### Specific Model
-### Specific Model: Leverages spaCy's pre-trained statistical model, en_core_web_sm, for Named Entity Recognition (NER).
+Leverages spaCy's pre-trained statistical model, en_core_web_sm, for Named Entity Recognition (NER).

+### Functionality
-### Functionality: Identifies various PII types including names, phone numbers, email addresses, and locations.
+Identifies various PII types including names, phone numbers, email addresses, and locations.

 ## 4. System Pipeline
 ### Input: Accepts JSON payload containing the email text (e.g., in an input_email_body field) for processing.

+### Text Preprocessing
-### Text Preprocessing: The raw input text undergoes cleaning, including lowercasing, removal of punctuation, special characters, and digits, and elimination of common stopwords.
+The raw input text undergoes cleaning, including lowercasing, removal of punctuation, special characters, and digits, and elimination of common stopwords.

-### PII Detection & Masking: Utilizes spaCy's NER model to identify and then mask sensitive PII (e.g., names, phone numbers) within the cleaned text using designated placeholders.
+### PII Detection & Masking
+Utilizes spaCy's NER model to identify and then mask sensitive PII (e.g., names, phone numbers) within the cleaned text using designated placeholders.

 ### Text Vectorization: For classification purposes, the (potentially masked) text is transformed into numerical features using the pre-trained TF-IDF Vectorizer.

+### Email Classification
-### Email Classification: The vectorized text is fed into the trained machine learning model to predict the email's category.
+The vectorized text is fed into the trained machine learning model to predict the email's category.

+### Output Generation
-### Output Generation: Assembles the processed results, including the masked text, identified PII mapping (if applicable), and the predicted email category.
+Assembles the processed results, including the masked text, identified PII mapping (if applicable), and the predicted email category.

+### Output
-### Output: Returns a structured JSON response containing the processed information.
+Returns a structured JSON response containing the processed information.

 ## 5. PII Detection & Masking
 Types of PII detected include: